doyensec/inql/README.md

 + - subscription
 4. Selecting any *query*/*mutation*/*subscription* will load the corresponding template in the main text area

+### Burp GraphQL Query Timer

+Since version 3.0.0, InQL now has an integrated Query Timer.
+This Query Timer is a reimagination of [Request Timer](https://github.com/PortSwigger/request-timer), which can filter for query name and body.

+The Query Timer is enabled by default and especially useful in conjunction with the Cycles detector.
+A tester can switch between the graphql editor modes (Repeater and GraphIQL) potentially dangerous [DoS queries](https://www.diva-portal.org/smash/get/diva2:1302887/FULLTEXT01.pdf).
+Query Timer demonstrates the ability to attack such vulnerable graphql endpoints by counting the execution time of each and every query.

 ## InQL Stand-Alone UI

 Since version 2.0.0, InQL UI is now able to operate without requiring BURP.
 It is now possible to install InQL stand-alone for `jython` and run the Scanner UI.

-In this mode InQL maintains most of the Burp Scanner capabilities with the exception of advanced interactions such as "Send To Repeater" and automatic authorization header generation, available through BURP.
+In this mode, InQL maintains most of the Burp Scanner capabilities except for advanced interactions such as "Send To Repeater" and automatic authorization header generation, available through BURP.

 To use `inql` stand-alone UI:

 + Download and Install [Jython](https://www.jython.org/download).
-This can be obtained on macOS through brew `brew install jython` or on Ubuntu derivates through `apt-get install -y jython`
+Jython can be obtained on macOS through brew `brew install jython` or on Ubuntu derivates through `apt-get install -y jython`
 + Install inql through pip with `jython -m pip install inql`
 + Start the UI through jython with `jython -m inql`

 ## InQL Documentation Generator

-In either BURP or in Stand-Alone mode, InQL is able to generate meaningful documentation for available GraphQL entities.
+In either BURP or Stand-Alone mode, InQL can generate meaningful documentation for available GraphQL entities.
 Results are available as HTML pages or query templates.

 The resulting HTML documentation page will contain details for all available `Queries`, `Mutations`, and `Subscriptions` as shown here: